Siphon880gh/devbrain/DevOps/Server - _Scaling - VMs as VPS/Xen - Setup XEN VMs (Type 1 Hypervisor, no KMV) - Part 2.md

 Then it will ask for your password which was in the installation summary

 For your future reference: You can leave the VM shell back into the host shell by pressing `CTRL + ]`

+#### Has computer allocation resources been followed

+Xen Xl is tricky and they change their syntax enough times that you need to double check your allocations went through.

+- Disk space.
+	- Run `lsblk` on host machine to check the storage spaces allocated to the VM and to its swap.
+- Memory:
+	- Run `xl list` which has a "Mem" column.
+- CPU count:
+	- Run `xl list` which has a VCPUs" column.

+If memory and CPU allocations need to be changed on an already running VM, refer to [[Xen - Adjust Xen VM allocations after already started]]

 #### Is Linux Administration Ready?
 - Some distros are a bare bones OS version.
 This means some commands you expect to help with Linux administration like sudo might be missing!
 Package installer might be missing sources to search packages from.